jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Amount of reduction: expenditure on replacement item and suspended recovery income (4) The amount of the reduction under subsection (3)(a) or (b) for a replacement item and affected property for which the person does not use the pool method is—
   (a) zero, if the cost of the affected property equals or is less than the person's total expenditure in acquiring, with or before the replacement item, other replacement property linked with the affected property; or
-  (b) the amount calculated using the formula— limited replacement cost × excess affected cost.
+  (b) the amount calculated using the formula—limited replacement cost × excess affected cost.
 Definition of items in formula
 (5) In the formula,—
   (a) limited replacement cost is the lesser of the following: